By Francis Koster, Ed.D.

 There are several reasons for optimism about our energy situation as we kick off 2012.

 Americans have been fearful of a repeat of fuel shortages and economic disruptions ever since the 1970s, when Arab nations cut off oil supplies.
-And there was good reason for fear.
-Until recently, our oil imports from countries that did not like us grew rapidly.
+And there has been good reason for fear: Until recently, our oil imports from countries that did not like us were growing rapidly.
 Many Americans are not aware this situation is changing for the better.

 The second reason for optimism has to do with who we get our imports from.
 For now, at least, the days of getting the majority of our oil from the Middle East are gone.
 Now we import only 12 percent from Saudi Arabia.
 Our biggest import sources are Canada (25 percent), Nigeria (11 percent), Venezuela (10 percent) and Mexico (9 percent).

 Reason No. 3 is that advances in technology have made it possible, if adequate environmental protections are enforced, to extract more oil and natural gas from existing reserves inside U.S. boundaries.
-This supply is much less vulnerable to terrorists interrupting our supply lines.
+This supply is much less vulnerable to terrorists who may try to interrupt our supply lines.

 For all this good news, we still have challenges.
 Having a more secure supply does not mean we have cheap energy.
 Even if a lot of energy is pumped, mined or refined by companies operating in the United States, our citizens do not have an automatic right to it.
 Rather, these fuels are sold at a global auction, and we are bidders against other countries, even for energy supplies taken from under our feet.

-Recall that there are about 300 million people in the United States, and eight times more (2.6 billion total) just in India and China.
+Recall that there are about 300 million people in the United States, and eight times more (2.6 billion total) in India and China alone.
 For many years, U.S. citizens have consumed about 20 times more energy per citizen than a citizen of India.
-As others even double their per citizen consumption, and go from using “essentially nothing” to using “close to nothing,” the demand on global markets is as if another United States started buying fuel.
+As others even double their per-citizen consumption, and go from using “essentially nothing” to using “close to nothing,” the demand on global markets is as if another United States started buying fuel.
 And in the global auction, prices will inevitably rise as customers try to outbid each other.

 In your own home, if you own an older electric water heater and it feels warm to the touch on the outside, you can buy an insulating blanket specially made for water heaters.
-Depending on your family water usage and thermostat setting, this will save 4-9 percent of your water heating bill.
-If you can slide an insulating piece of rigid foam under the same tank, you save another 4-9 percent.
+Depending on your family water usage and thermostat setting, this will save 4 to 9 percent of your water heating bill.
+If you can slide an insulating piece of rigid foam under the same tank, you save another 4 to 9 percent.
 You have saved money, and reduced national health care costs — I am proud of you!

 As energy prices inevitably rise in the global auction, more and more of our energy needs will be met by efficiency savings, energy conservation and new, cleaner sources.
 If we do this, our nation will become healthier and more secure; the taxpayer will save money; and our future will be brighter.